ankitaditya/kalkinso/README.md

     <img src="https://img.shields.io/badge/license-Apache2-blue.svg?style=flat" alt="KALKINSO KALKINSO Apache 2">
 </p>

-# Kalkinso Project
+# KALKINSO Project

-Kalkinso is a web application built using Node.js and React, designed to provide a robust and scalable platform for modern web development.
+KALKINSO is a web application built using Node.js and React, designed to provide a robust and scalable platform for modern web development.
 This project follows best practices and includes features such as health checks and application metric monitoring.

 ## Table of Contents